 Now, which is better as a cross-platform mobile app development framework?
 On the code reusability and performance front, React Native seems to be more advantageous than Ionic.
 Other factors that need to be considered are faster delivery, development cost, and here too, React Native outscores Ionic.
 Besides, React Native apps are always supported by the latest operating system platforms, which make them the first choice for app development needs.

-Whether you want to build your enterprise app using Ionic or React Native, Infinijith is the preferred choice for improved app user experience and value proposition.
+Whether you want to build your enterprise application using Ionic or React Native, Infinijith is the preferred choice for improved app user experience and value proposition.
 We’re just a click away.